ID2223KTH/id2223kth.github.io/assignments.md

 * **Methodology and algorithm:** what method(s) or algorithm(s) are you proposing?

 ### What to deliver
-You can implement your code using Jupyter Notebook or as a stand alone application.
-You should submit a zip file containing your code and a short report (two to three pages) about what you have done, the dataset, your method, your results, and how to run the code.
+You should deliver your project as a stand alone serverless ML system.
+You should submit a URL for your service, a zip file containing your code, and a short report (two to three pages) about what you have done, the dataset, your method, your results, and how to run the code.
+I encourage you to have the README.md for your project in your Github report as the report for your project.